Wormnest/wormai/readme.txt

 Requirements
 ------------
 OpenTTD 1.4 or later.
+AI libraries:
++ SuperLib
++ Graph.AyStar version 6
++ AILibList
-SuperLib, AyStar, AILibList and AILibCommon (used by AILibList).
++ AILibCommon (used by AILibList).
-The library versions should be the latest versions at the time of release.
+The library versions usually should be the latest versions at the time of release.

 Features